boonyong6/how-linux-works/README.md

   - Block as much as possible with a firewall.
   - Track the services (e.g. SSH server) that you offer to the internet.
   - Use “long-term support” distribution releases for servers.
-  - Don’t give an account on your system to anyone who doesn’t need one.
-It’s much easier to gain superuser access from a local account than it is to break in remotely.
+  - Don't give an account on your system to anyone who doesn't need one.
+It's much easier to gain superuser access from a local account than it is to break in remotely.
   - Avoid installing suspicious binary packages.
 - Three basic kinds of network attacks:
   1. **Full compromise** \- accomplished by a **service attack**, such as by taking over a **poorly protected user account** and exploiting a poorly written **setuid program**.